xxpq/xDesk/README.md

 ```

 ## How to get best performance?
 Fast data transfer depends on two factors: the size of the transmitted packet and the transfer rate.
 To reduce the size of the batch, you can try changing the `--color-distance=` parameter up.
-Also, using the `--lz4level=` flag, you can increase compression using the LZ algorithm.
+Also, using the `--lz4level=` flag, you can increase compression using the LZ4 algorithm.
 You can make a single-color desktop wallpaper, remove shadows on windows, and so on.

 ## Requirements for compilation.
 #### Linux